"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

-“I am simply offering what the owner has requested.”
+"I am simply offering what the owner has requested."
 Manager Xie mopped the sweat from his brow with a handkerchief.
-“Would you like see for yourself?”
+"Would you like to inspect the rooms?"

-“Right now?”
+"Right now?"
 Gwen asked, equally curious as to their strange turn of fortune.
 In her experience, there was bound to be something wrong with the property if the owners were so eager for tenants.
-Perhaps they were infested with infectious vermin?
+Would she find the place infested with vermin?
 Or the previous tenants had left it in a mess or destroyed some of the vanities?
-Mayhap the owners were laundering money through the rental income, and could not allow the cash flow to cease.
-Or, knowing this world, the apartment was haunted, that would be as good an explanation as any.
-For sure, a cheap, haunted flat fit the trope of a ‘place too good to be true’ very well.
+Mayhap the owners were laundering money through the rental income and could not allow the cash flow to cease.
+Or, knowing this world, the apartment was haunted.

 "Of course, if you'll follow me.
 It's only a kilometre or so across the campus.
 B1 is the first building in the new Student's quadrant.
 We should be able to see it as soon as we pass Guoshun Road."